tailhook/bulk/README.rst

 1. Simple to install zero-dependency tool (comparing to fpm_)
 2. Experiment a little bit with reproducible packages (i.e. omit timestamps from a package)
-3. Add support for maintaining repositories in future
+3. Simple utility to maintain (multiple) repositories
 4. Add tiny wrapper around vagga to actually build the packages for all distributions by single command